The Position of Jupiter in the Night Sky:

 The Moon is easy to find, and on one or two days in each month, it passes Jupiter in the sky.
 Use the following table to see on which dates during the first half of 2014 the Moon was in the vicinity of the planet:

 Moon near Jupiter dates from January to June 2014 (click on thumbnail for full-size table, 24 KB).
 No entry is given for July because in this month, Jupiter was too close to the Sun - and therefore not observable - when the Moon was nearby.
 The Date Range shows the range of dates worldwide (allowing for Time Zone differences across East and West hemispheres).
-Note that the dates, times and separations at conjunction (i.e. when the two bodies are at the same Right Ascension) are measured from the Earth's centre (geocentric) and not from the Earth's surface (times are Universal Time [UT], equivalent to GMT).
+Note that the dates, times and separations at conjunction (i.e. when the two bodies were at the same Right Ascension) are measured from the Earth's centre (geocentric) and not from the Earth's surface (times are Universal Time [UT], equivalent to GMT).
 The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on April 6th at 22:31 UT, Jupiter was 5°.4 North of the Moon's centre.
 The Moon Phase shows whether the Moon was waxing (between New Moon and Full Moon), waning (between Full Moon and New Moon), at crescent phase (less than half of the lunar disk illuminated) or gibbous phase (more than half but less than fully illuminated).
-Moon near Jupiter dates can also be viewed for the years 2012 (37 KB) and 2013 (36 KB).

 The Moon moves relatively quickly against the background stars in an Eastward direction, at about its own angular width (0º.5) each hour (about 12º.2 per day).
 Because it is relatively close to the Earth, an effect called parallax causes it to appear in a slightly different position (against the background stars) when seen from any two locations on the globe at any given instant; the further apart the locations, the greater the Moon's apparent displacement against the background stars.
 Therefore, for any given date and time listed in the table, the Moon will have appeared closer to Jupiter when seen from some locations than from others.
 For this reason, the dates shown in the table should be used only for general guidance.